canyon289/canyon289.github.io/dev/content/pages/About.md

 ##About me
-I'm somewhere between an engineer, programmer, and data scientist.
+My name is Ravin Kumar and I'm somewhere between an engineer, programmer, and data scientist.
+I currently work for SpaceX but it is important to note that **all of the writing and opinions on this blog represent my own** and not of any organization I work for or have worked for in the past.

+# What I do as a career
 My primary occupation focus has been on improving processes for companies, typically manufacturing companies.
-I'm currently working  at SpaceX using data methods and developing applications to help further SpaceX's mission to Mars.
+I'm currently use data methods to understand organizational processes, either making stuff doing stuff, and develop applications to to help improve those processes.
+For example check out my [LinkedIn](https://www.linkedin.com/in/ravinakumar)

 In the past I've served in more traditional industrial/manufacturing engineering roles, using techniques such as tolerance analysis and Lean/Six Sigma